gugutz/stairs-backend-challenge/README.md

 The address to the Mongo Express configuration page is: **`localhost:8081`**

+### Updating the configuration file

+After creating the database and the collection, open the `config.toml` file in the root folder and update the fields to match the name of the database and the collection you created.

 ### Run the API
 After raising the database instance, run the API:
 ```sh